marklee77/ansible-role-gitlab/README.md

 - gitlab_hostname: hostname that gitlab will service, will be set to "gitlab" by default
+- gitlab_port: hostname that gitlab will service, will be set to 8080 by default.
 - gitlab_root_mysql_password: root mysql password, will be set to a random value by default.
 - gitlab_git_mysql_password: git mysql password, will be set to a random value